canonical/lxd/doc/rest-api.md

 Input (using a backup):

-Raw compressed tarball as provided by a backup download.
+Raw compressed tarball as provided by a backup export (`/1.0/instances/<name>/backups/<backup>/export`).
+The `X-LXD-pool` header can be set to override the target storage pool.

 ### `/1.0/instances/<name>`
 #### GET